 Books set in Kosovo

-Travels Through Blood and Honey by Elizabeth Gowing
+Travels in Blood and Honey: becoming a beekeeper in Kosovo by Elizabeth Gowing

 Part travelogue, part memoir and part historical non-fiction, British writer Elizabeth Gowing shines a light on Europe’s newest country as it continues to recover from the war.